Where do you get the most amazing views in the Grampians National Park? Checkout our ‘Best Viewpoints of the Grampians’ guide below to find out!

 TIP: After the sunsets, it’s worth waiting around to see the incredible afterglow in the sky!

 Boroka Lookout is located 15km from Halls Gap and accessible via the Boroka Lookout carpark.
 The viewing platforms are a stones throw away from the carpark and is the perfect place to see the sunrise.
 Experience amazing views over Halls Gap and Lake Bellfield, along with Mt William mountain ranges and Wonderland.

 TIP: Not only is sunrise here incredibly picturesque, but often pretty quiet, especially if you come on a non-peak weekday.
 Otherwise expect crowds.

 The Pinnacles Lookout

 The Pinnacles walk & lookout and are accessible by hiking trails via the Sundial car park, Wonderland car park and from the Halls Gap Caravan park.
 Which trail you take will depend on how long and hard you want to hike!
 Which ever route you choose, the end result is the same, stunning views over Halls Gap and the Grampians!

-For more information on hiking trails, check out our ‘9 Things you must see in the Grampians’ HERE.
+TIP: Pick the right route for you.
+For more information on the specifics of the hiking trails up to the Pinnacles, checkout our ‘9 Things you must see in the Grampians’ HERE.

 Mount William is located 21km from Halls Gap and at 1167m heigh, it is the Grampians tallest peak.
 Accessible from the Mount William Carpark, it’s a steep walk up a paved road to reach the top – allow around 20-45mins.
 From there, you will be rewarded with 360° views over the Grampians rugged plains.
 We visited Mt William mid morning and although we still had lovely views, we feel that early morning or evening would be better times to visit.
 The temperature at these times would be a bit cooler and would offer nicer light and colours in the sky.